yuxiwang66/Iris-Recognition-1/README.md

 |   +-- template-database/
 |       +-- 1.mat
 |       +-- ...
-|   +-- Iris-Recognition-GUI.mlapp
+|   +-- IrisRecognitionGUI.mlapp
 ```
 <!-- AUTO-GENERATED-CONTENT:END -->
 * Folder `CASIA-database` includes original eye images.
 My system will use images in this folder as the input.
 * Folder `matlab` is the implementation on Matlab language.
 In which, folder `fnc` contains back-end functions for the GUI.
 Folder `template-database` stores registered template extracted from eye images.
-File `Iris-Recognition-GUI.mlapp` is the GUI configuration for my system.
+File `IrisRecognitionGUI.mlapp` is the GUI configuration for my system.

 V.MATLAB implementation